 Tenure review

-Tenure review was a voluntary process that gave lessees an opportunity to buy land capable of economic use, while land with conservation values was protected and restored to full Crown ownership as conservation land.
+Tenure review was a voluntary process that gave lessees an opportunity to buy land best suited to economic use, while land with conservation values was protected and restored to full Crown ownership as conservation land.

 This process ended in 2022 when the Crown Pastoral Land Reform Act came into effect, except for those reviews at the Substantive Proposal Put stage.